emdiet/popl/README.md

-# plp
+# popl
-plp: pip local projects. a pip wrapper, but behaving more like npm
+popl: pip local projects. a pip wrapper, but behaving more like npm

 ## What is this?